qarq90/an_over_the_top_todo_list/README.md

+# an_over_the_top_todo_list

-<h1>Explore our Next.js and MongoDB-powered todo list app featuring authentication, task management functionalities like deletion and archiving, a dynamic dashboard, and seamless user profile updates.
-Boost productivity effortlessly.</h1>
+## Explore our Next.js and MongoDB-powered todo list app featuring authentication, task management functionalities like deletion and archiving, a dynamic dashboard, and seamless user profile updates.
+Boost productivity effortlessly

-# Features
+## Features

 - User Authentication
 - Profile Updation